-Mixed media portraits are a lot of fun to create, and they allow you to take your art into realms that aren’t possible with a single medium.
-The only real rule with mixed media collage portraits is that you use a heavy paper.
-You need something that can stand up to the abuse you are about to put it through.
-Feel free to use pen, pencil, ink, paint, pastel, oil pastel, and of course various items you can glue down to create your artistic masterpiece.
+Mixed media portraits are a lot of fun to create, allowing you to take your art into realms that aren't possible with a single medium.
+The only real rule with mixed media collage portraits is that you use heavy paper.
+You need something to stand up to the abuse you are about to endure.
+Feel free to use pen, pencil, ink, paint, pastel, oil pastel, and various items you can glue down to create your artistic masterpiece.

 8. Pop Art Portrait

 A pop art portrait involves simplifying the shapes and colors of your subject to create an abstract representation of what they look like.
 Unlike other types of abstract art, you aren't really trying to distort your subject with a pop art portrait.
 Instead, you are trying to simplify things.